codenjoyme/codenjoy-mollymage/src/main/powershell/README.md

 		$myNextAction = "act"
 		# store gametime of bombplace action
 		$LastTimeBombPlaced = $GameTime
-		"Placing BOMB" + " at GameTime " + $GameTime
+		"Placing POTION" + " at GameTime " + $GameTime
 		# Ending current loop iteration because -$myNextAction has just been choosen
 		Continue
 	}

 	# If not able to place a bomb at current game turn, need to make a move.
-	# Check gameboard cells near bomberman's position .
+	# Check gameboard cells near hero's position .
 First "space" cell will be choosen for the next move.
 	if ($GameBoard[($x+1),($y)] -match "Space")
 	{
 		$myNextAction = "right"